thomassuedbroecker/operator-helloworld/documentation/README.md

 ### Objectives

-This training will show you how to setup a development environment and deploy your first Operator written in Ansible.
+This workshop will show you how to setup a development environment and deploy your first Operator written in Ansible.

-Upon completing this training you will learn the following:
+Upon completing this workshop you will learn the following:

 * Setup Ansible Operator Development Environment
 * Create Operator Scaffolding and [Custom Resource Definition (CRD/RD)](https://docs.openshift.com/container-platform/4.5/rest_api/extension_apis/customresourcedefinition-apiextensions-k8s-io-v1.html)